dresdner353/jbhasd/README.md

 The is a JSON payload which includes an error value of 0 for success and 1 for failure.
 The description will give context to the specific failure at hand.
 The above is indicating that the device was successfully configured.

 With the config sent up, the device validates the JSON, saves the config to EEPROM and reboots again.
-It will flash the status LED at a medium rate for 5 seconds giving you time to ground GPIO-0 (boot_pin) and put the device into AP Mode.
+It will now flash the status LED at a medium rate for 5 seconds giving you time to ground GPIO-0 (boot_pin) and put the device into AP Mode.
 If you activate that boot PIN during that initial 5 seconds, the LED flashing will go to a fast rate to indicate AP mode.
-If you leave that boot sequence alone, after 5 seconds, the initial medium flashing rate will drop to a slower rate to indicate that the WiFI connect stage has started and it will remain at that rate until it gets connected to the network.
+If you leave that boot sequence alone, after 5 seconds, the initial medium flashing rate will drop to a slower rate to indicate that the WiFI connect stage has started and it will remain at that slow rate until it gets connected to the network.

-When it gets connected, it will issue a quick burst of flashes to indicate that the device has successfully conected to wifi and then turn off.
+When it gets connected, it will issue a quick burst of flashes to indicate that the device has successfully conected to wifi and then turn off the status LED.

 Once it reboots again, the following JSON is returned when the device is probed..